jonwashburn/reality/docs/Assumptions.md

 - `IndisputableMonolith/Masses/Manifest.lean`
   - Catalogues module ↔ manuscript alignment; no additional assumptions beyond the entries above.

+## Recognition / Exclusivity Bundles

+- `IndisputableMonolith/Verification/Exclusivity/NoAlternatives.lean`
+  - `NoAlternativesAssumptions`: bundles the prerequisites that feed the `no_alternative_frameworks` integration (inhabited state space, non-static evolution, zero parameters, recognition derivation, measure reflects change, self-similarity).
+  - Callers should use `no_alternative_frameworks_from` and supply this record explicitly.
+- `IndisputableMonolith/Verification/ZeroParamsNecessity.lean`
+  - `RecognitionEventsCountable`: assumption that ledger events admit a countable structure.
+  - `BoundedCapacity`: assumption providing an injective encoding of ledger events into a finite set; required for `ledger_finite` and `has_zero_params_from_ledger`.
+- `IndisputableMonolith/Verification/Necessity/RecognitionNecessity.lean`
+  - `ComparisonAssumptions`: summarises the classical/decidability gates used to internalize comparison (`lawOfExcludedMiddle`, `computableObservable`).
+Needed when invoking `observables_require_recognition`.

 ## Pending

 - Document experiment tolerances once demo-to-test conversion (Phase 5) is complete